felixvk1234/BigData/Assignment4/README.md

-This is Assignment 4.
-The full notebook with the explanation and the corresponding code can be found under Assignment4_allparties.ipynb.
-Futhermore, there is also the party.csv file which is used for part 1.
-The file hamasisrael.json is used for part 2 of the assignment.
+The complete notebook, including detailed explanations and the corresponding code, can be found in "Assignment4_allparties.ipynb."
+Additionally, the "party.csv" file, used for Part 1 to calculate the most frequently used tweets by each party, is also included.
+The "hamasisrael.json" file contains the output obtained after running the Cypher query, which we then exported to a GraphML format and processed in Gephi.